-As pension plans become more mature, the primary risks of adverse investments, demographic deviations, plan changes, and assumption change experience become of more significant concern.
+As pension plans become more mature, the primary risks of adverse investments, demographic deviations, plan changes, and assumption changes become of more significant concern as the resulting impacts on the Program's condition are more pronounced.
 As a result, it has become increasingly important to examine measures that indicate a pension plan's maturity level.
-With shrinking workforces, aging Baby Boomers, and retirees living longer, plans pay out more in benefits than they receive in contributions - leading to negative cash flows, excluding investment income.
+With shrinking workforces, aging Baby Boomers, and retirees living longer, plans pay out more in benefits than they receive in contributions - leading to negative cash flows, excluding investment income, making it harder for a plan to recover from losses since contributions are generally made only on the basis of the active payroll.

-When plans with negative cash flows suffer investment losses, they need to liquidate enough assets to pay for benefits in excess of contributions.
+One of the main reasons risks are more amplified with a mature plan is that when plans with negative cash flows suffer investment losses, they need to liquidate enough assets to pay for benefits in excess of contributions.
 That means these plans will need to earn higher returns to rebuild their assets to the previous levels.
-Plans with negative cash flows exceeding six percent of assets are especially vulnerable to asset losses.
+Plans with negative cash flows exceeding five percent of assets are especially vulnerable to asset losses.

-The balance of this section discloses and examines four maturity measures: the asset leverage ratio, the liability leverage ratio, the support ratio, and the net cash flow ratio.
+The balance of this section discloses and examines three maturity measures: the asset leverage ratio, the support ratio, and the net cash flow ratio.